Sinking of the Titanic: Passengers and crew in the water

 After about twenty minutes, the cries began to fade as the swimmers lapsed into unconsciousness and death.
-Fifth Officer Lowe, in charge of lifeboat No. 14, "waited until the yells and shrieks had subsided for the people to thin out" before mounting an attempt to rescue those in the water.
-He gathered together five of the lifeboats and transferred the occupants between them to free up space in No. 14.
-Lowe then took a crew of seven crewmen and one male passenger who volunteered to help, and then rowed back to the site of the sinking.
-The whole operation took about three-quarters of an hour.
-By the time No. 14 headed back to the site of the sinking, almost all of those in the water were dead and only a few voices could still be heard.
+Fifth Officer Harold Lowe, in charge of lifeboat No. 14, initially expressed he wanted to stay close to the ship to pick up swimmers but pulled away after passengers under his care protested.
+He "waited until the yells and shrieks had subsided for the people to thin out" before returning to the wrecksite.
+In the meantime, he gathered together four other lifeboats before and after the ship sank, tying them together into a flotilla with his own to make sure they did not scatter and become lost.
+Lowe then began transferring passengers from No. 14 evenly amongst the other four boats to prepare for returning; he and a crew of six, including one male passenger who volunteered to help, then rowed back to the site of the sinking.
+By the time No. 14 returned to the site of the sinking, most of those in the water were dead and only a few voices could still be heard.

 Lucy, Lady Duff-Gordon, recalled after the disaster that "the very last cry was that of a man who had been calling loudly: 'My God!
 My God!'
 He cried monotonously, in a dull, hopeless way.
 For an entire hour, there had been an awful chorus of shrieks, gradually dying into a hopeless moan, until this last cry that I speak of.
 Then all was silent."
 For some survivors, the dead silence that followed was worse even than the cries for help.
 Lowe and his crew found four men still alive, one of whom died shortly afterwards.
 Otherwise, all they could see were "hundreds of bodies and lifebelts"; the dead "seemed as if they had perished with the cold as their limbs were all cramped up".

 In the other boats, there was nothing the survivors could do but await the arrival of rescue ships.
 The air was bitterly cold and several of the boats had taken on water.
 The survivors could not find any food or drinkable water in the boats, and most had no lights.
 The situation was particularly bad aboard collapsible B, which was only kept afloat by a diminishing air pocket in the upturned hull.
 As dawn approached, the wind rose and the sea became increasingly choppy, forcing those on the collapsible boat to stand up to balance it.
 Some, exhausted by the ordeal, fell into the sea and drowned.
 It became steadily more difficult for the rest to keep their balance on the hull, with waves washing across it.
-Archibald Gracie later wrote of how he and the other survivors sitting on the upturned hull were struck by "the utter helplessness of our position".
+In collapsible A, a similarly bad situation existed with the boat only being kept afloat by its Kapok-filled fenders, forcing occupants to push off the bodies of those who died over the course of the night in an effort to keep the boat afloat.
+Only twelve people were alive when the boat was spotted by Lowe who subsequently transferred them to his own boat.